aceeric/ociregistry/README.md

 /tmp/images/fat/a4afe5bf0eefa56aebe9b754cdcce26c88bebfa89cb12ca73808ba1d701189d7
 ```

 The manifest list was saved in: `images/fat/4afe5bf0ee...` and the image manifest was saved in: `images/img/019d7877d1...`.
+When you curled the image manifest the server pulled and cached the blobs at the same time.

 ### Restart the Server and Repeat